Your baby's vaccination and immunisation schedule

-They are usually carried out by your health visitor either at home, in your GP surgery, baby clinic or children's centre.
+They are usually carried out by your health visitor either at home or in your GP surgery, baby clinic or children's centre.
 These development checks are also a good opportunity for you to raise any concerns you might have.

-Your baby's very first health check takes place shortly after they are born, and they'll continue until your child is two to two-and-a-half years old.
+Your baby's very first health check takes place shortly after they are born, and they'll continue until your child is 2 to 2 1/2 years old.